 Lessons from X's Past Attempts

-CEO Adrian Walker, formerly of Ford and X, envisions Anori accelerating housing and commercial projects through transparency and AI-driven coordination.
+CEO Adrian Walker, formerly of Ford and X, envisions Anori improving coordination and transparency across the development lifecycle to help accelerate housing and commercial projects.